freethedataproject/freethedataproject.github.io/_content/internal/folder-structure.md

 <tr>
 <td><span uk-icon="icon: folder"></span> </td>
 <td>_includes</td>
-<td>These are HTML components: not full-blown pages, but *sections* of pages that are re-used across the site.
-They're a shortcut for copying and pasting.
-Our navbar and fotoer, for example, live here. </td>
+<td>HTML components, i.e. sections of pages that are re-used across the site.
+Includes are a shortcut for copying and pasting the same chunks of HTML over and over (e.g., navbars, footers, comment sections, sidebars, etc.). </td>
 </tr>

 <tr>
 <td><span uk-icon="icon: folder"></span> </td>
 <td>_layouts</td>
-<td>These are HTML templates: instruction manuals, basically, on how to format specific types of pages, such as articles and tutorials.
-Unlike _includes, layouts are used to create full-blown pages.</td>
+<td>HTML templates, i.e. instructions on how to format full-blown pages.
+Currently, we have templates for articles, tutorials, and unspecified/general content.</td>
 </tr>

 <tr>
 <td><span uk-icon="icon: folder"></span> </td>
 <td>assets</td>
-<td>This is where the site's CSS and JavaScript files live.
-If you're using a CSS/JS file only for a single post, rather than sitewide, don't use this folder!
-Instead, create a subfolder for your post in 'project_materials' and save your CSS/JS there!</td>
+<td>Sitewide CSS and JavaScript files live here.</td>
 </tr>

 <tr>
 <td><span uk-icon="icon: folder"></span> </td>
 <td>media</td>
-<td>This is where images, SVGs, videos, gifs, and any/all other visual media live.
-Same deal as 'assets' — if you're using media in a single post, rather than sitewide, don't use this folder.
-Instead, create a subfolder for your post in 'project_materials' and save your media there! </td>
+<td>Sitewide media lives here: images, SVGs, videos, gifs, etc. </td>
 </tr>

 <tr>
 <td><span uk-icon="icon: folder"></span> </td>
 <td>project_materials</td>
-<td>I'm not sure if this is the perfect solution for organizing our projects' files, but it's a starting point.
-My thought is that each post will get its own subfolder, and from there, the post's author has free reign over how they name/organize their materials.
-Makes it navigable/accessible to everyone, hopefully without being too cumbersome or restrictive.</td>
+<td>This folder is for assets/media that belong to individual articles/tutorials, rather than stuff that's (re-used) across multiple pages on the site.
+I'm not sure if this is the perfect solution for organizing our projects' files, but it's a starting point.
+For a given post, pls create a subfolder here.
+Within your post's subfolder, you have free reign over how you name/organize your materials.
+My hope is that this system will make our project materials easily navigable/accessible to everyone on the team, without being too cumbersome or restrictive to use when developing posts.
+But we can revisit if it doesn't work out.</td>
 </tr>

 <tr>
 <td><span uk-icon="icon: file-text"></span> </td>
 <td>config.yml</td>
 <td>This holds Essential Information™ about our site, such as its URL and the names of the Jekyll packages that are used.
-There's also some less essential stuff, like our site's description.
 Literally everything will break if you make a change that the file doesn't like, so pls proceed with caution when editing the file.</td>
 </tr>

 <tr>